-- sion or many pecific locational requirement, posals would: Be of a type and scale of activity that does not harm the character, appearance or environment of the site or its surroundings or to the amenity of occupiers of nearby properties Be readily accessible by public transport, wherever possible, and by bicker and foot, or contribute towards provision of new sustainable transport to serve the area, in order to make the development towards provision of new sustainable transport towards provision of new sustai
+Be of a type and scale of activity that does not harm the character, appearance or environment of the site or its surroundings or to the amenity of occupiers of nearby properties

-(contd.)...
+2. Be readily accessible by public transport, wherever possible, and by bicker and foot, or contribute towards provision of new sustainable transport and foot, or contribute towards provision of new sustainable transport.

+(contd.).